-In the Trust’s 31 December 2015 financial accounts, the Properties were valued at $128,700,000 which represented the independent valuation on the Rand Distribution Centre and the now completed (October 1, 2015)ATO Dandenong property.
+In the Trust’s 31 December 2015 financial accounts, the Properties were valued at $128,700,000 which represented the internal valuation on the Rand Distribution Centre and the independent valuation on ATO Dandenong property.

 The Trust’s South Melbourne asset was settled on the 17th of August 2015.